 Copyright 2011 Benjamin J. Darr

 Darr, Benjamin Joseph.
-"Nationalism and state legitimation in contemporary China." dissertation, University of Iowa, 2011.
+"Nationalism and state legitimation in contemporary China."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.